Essence of CDN: Benefits, Implementation, Meaning & Best Providers

 Many commercial CDNs provide usage reports.
 These reports can supplement your own website analytics and, in some cases, provide a better understanding of video views and downloads.
 In other words, you know where every penny of your money is going, and you can use the analytics to improve your statistics.
 With analytical information, you can discover trends that can lead to sales.

 A Content Delivery Network provides protection against DDoS attacks (Distributed Denial of Service: an attempt to stop a site’s performance by overloading it with traffic).
 The impact of DDoS attacks is far greater than it seems.
 Not only can these attacks cause huge economic losses, but they can also have a major impact on the reputation and image of the website.
 During a DDoS attack, a Content Delivery Network takes over the traffic and ensures that your website remains active.
-Cloud solutions are designed to stop an attack before it reaches your data center.
+Cloud adoption services and solutions are designed to stop an attack before it reaches your data center.

 Now when you already know what a Content Delivery Network is and what benefits are, it’s time to choose the most suitable solution.
 Let’s take a look at the tools available on the market and whether they match your expectations and needs.
 Our focus will be on their pros and cons to make your choice easier.